MarkWEvans/ESP32S3-Touch-AMOLED-1.64-pioarduino-LVGL-Demo/README.md

 ### How to build

+- Install **pioarduino** (a community fork of PlatformIO IDE for VS Code): https://marketplace.visualstudio.com/items?itemName=pioarduino.pioarduino-ide
-- Open this repo in PlatformIO
+- Open this folder in **VS Code** (with the pioarduino extension)
 - Select the `pioarduino-lvgl-amoled164` project folder
 - Build/Upload using the `amoled164` environment